-For DY 2, CMS and DHCS continued to work collaboratively to analyze the quality withhold data to determine the percentage of the capitation payment that each MMP would receive when they successfully meet the associated threshold benchmarks.
-This continued into DY 3.
-Along with stakeholder feedback, CMS and DHCS jointly refined and updated the quality measures for DYs 2 - 5.
+For DY 2, CMS and DHCS continued to work collaboratively to analyze the quality withhold data to determine the percentage of the capitation payment that each MMP would receive when they successfully meet the associated threshold benchmarks.15 This continued into DY 3.
+CMS and DHCS jointly, along with stakeholder feedback, refined and updated the quality measures for DYs 2 - 5.
+Since the last update of this report, CMS has published the quality withhold analyses for DY 3 and 4.
+These results are included below.